-Students get the opportunity to explore a new course each quarter, such as geography, horsemanship, canoe building, etc. This gives them future courage to try new things, opportunities to develop new interests, and time to more fully develop skills in a specific field.
+Students get the opportunity to explore a new course each quarter, such as horsemanship, car mechanics, chess, and carpentry.
+This gives them future courage to try new things, opportunities to develop new interests, and time to more fully develop skills in a specific field.

 Throughout the year on Friday mornings, all students and teachers are involved in four, nine-week thematic studies of the teachers’ choosing.
-This will be an ungraded study that integrates and applies several academic disciplines, allows for student creativity, and builds close peer and teacher relationships.
+This study integrates and applies several academic disciplines, allows for student creativity, and builds close peer and teacher relationships.

-The first four days of school are filled with activities designed to build relationships, foster teamwork, set guidelines and rules, evaluate knowledge in subject areas, and familiarize ourselves with the “Fours I’s” of character that will be our focus for the year: to use ingenuity, take initiative, be inquisitive, and have integrity.
+The first three days of school are filled with activities designed to build relationships, foster teamwork, set guidelines and rules, evaluate knowledge in subject areas, and familiarize ourselves with the “Fours I’s” of character that will be our focus for the year: to use ingenuity, take initiative, be inquisitive, and have integrity.

 Being small allows us the ability to take many field trips to places that relate to our studies.
 Parents are welcome to join us on these outings.

-One goal of BCBS is to get boys comfortable with being in the woods.
+One goal of BCBS is to get boys comfortable being outdoors.
 Nature is a display of God’s amazing creation and is a peaceful haven boys can seek throughout their lives.
-In October, we spend several days backpacking in remote parts of Virginia.
-Boys learn survival skills such as tracking, orienteering, building fires and shelters, cooking over an open fire, tan hides, orienteer, and identify edible and medicinal plants.
+Through regular backpacking trips, field trips, and outdoor activities, boys learn survival skills such as tracking, orienteering, building fires and shelters, cooking over an open fire, and identification of edible and medicinal plants.